 These budget conversations stall more often than they should.
 The framework below is the one that actually lands.

-Start with what your board already fears
+Start with what the board already fears

 The most effective GEO business cases don't start with AI.
 They start with risk.

-Your board understands the risk of being left out of a market shift.
+Every board understands the risk of being left out of a market shift.
 They've seen it happen with mobile, with social, with SEO itself.
 Frame AI visibility as the same category of risk, not a shiny new tactic:

 "Our customers are increasingly using AI to make purchase decisions in our category.
 Right now, we have no visibility into how we appear in those answers, or whether we appear at all.
 This budget closes that blind spot."